furiosa-ai/furiosa-ai.github.io/v2025.3.1/en/_sources/whatsnew/index.rst

 Furiosa SDK 2025.3.0 Beta3 (2025-08-04)
 =======================================
-The 2025.3.0 release primarily focuses on inter-chip tensor parallelism and performance optimizations.
+The 2025.3.0 release focuses on inter-chip tensor parallelism and performance optimizations.
-The efforts have resulted in dramatic performance improvements, including up to 3x throughput increase for Llama 3.1 70B and up to 55% reduction in first-token latency for Llama 3.1 8B.
+Theese efforts have resulted in dramatic performance improvements, including an up to 3x throughput increase for Llama 3.1 70B and an up to 55% reduction in first-token latency for Llama 3.1 8B.
-This release also introduces support for the Qwen 2 and 2.5 models, as well as W8A16 quantization.
+This release also introduces support for the Qwen2 and Qwen2.5 models, as well as W8A16 quantization.

-Please refer to the :ref:`UpgradeGuide` section for instructions on obtaining this update.
+To update your SDK, please refer to :ref:`UpgradeGuide`.

 .. _Release2025_3_0_Highlights: